Step 9

 In this section we review the paperwork required to support the actual move to an aged care home (nursing home) and other items to consider.
 If you yourself are making the move, it may be wise to gather together the required documents and other key items.

-It helps if you can bring information on your life plus those treasured items that you enjoy having around you and which indicate to others who you are and the life that you have lived to this point.
+It helps if you can bring information about your life plus those treasured items that you enjoy having around you and which indicate to others who you are and the life that you have lived to this point.
 Remember, the aged care home (nursing home) will become just that, your ‘home’ and the staff will be ‘living’ with you and caring for you 24 hours a day, 7 days a week.
 They will want to know about ‘who you are’.

 You are likely to need: